 Preheat oven to 425F

-Slice the portobellos into ½ inch thick wedges and slice bell pepper in to ½ thick strips.
-If adding onion, cut into ½ inch thick rings or half moons.
-Place all on a sheet-pan lined sheet pan & Mix marinade ingredients together in a small bowl.
+Slice the portobellos into ½-inch thick wedges and slice the bell pepper into ½ thick strips, cut the onion into ½-inch thick rings or half moons.
+Place all on a parchment-lined sheet pan.

+Mix marinade ingredients together in a small bowl.

 Brush both sides of mushrooms liberally with the marinade, then remaining red bell pepper and onion lightly.
 Sprinkle portobellos with salt.
 Roast 20 minutes or until portobellos are fork-tender.